-Audio recordings produced by archdiocesan agency, parish or school for internal or external use.
-May also be sourced from commercial producers, but are made by or for the archdiocese specifically.
-Submit to Archives and Records for archival review.
+Audio recordings produced by AOC agency, parish, or school for internal or external use.
+May also be sourced from commercial producers, but are made by or for the AOC specifically.
+Submit to Archives for archival review.

-Retain in agency until administrative usefulness is complete, then transfer to Archives and Records for archival review.
+Retain in agency until administrative usefulness is complete, then transfer to Archives for archival review.
 Scripts or transcripts should be transferred with audio recordings.